OBDS-Training/Help/content/en/docs/slurm/general-information/index.md

 ## Introduction

-The CCB cluster is high-performance computing system shared by many users who run programs using a pool of computational resources to process data simultaneously.
+The CCB cluster is a high-performance computing system shared by many users who run programs using a pool of computational resources to process data simultaneously.